Little Girl Observing Lovers on a Train: Painting

 Little Girl Observing Lovers on a Train depicts a crowded passenger train car.
 A young faceless couple can be seen cuddling in one of the seats; their heads are together and their legs are intertwined on top of some luggage in the seat facing directly in front of them.
 The man's Army Air Force jacket hangs above the couple.
 The focus point of the painting is a six-year-old girl in the seat in front of the couple who is next to her mother.
 Unnoticed by the pair, she is kneeling on her seat and watching them.
 She appears to be uninterested in the intimate moment.
 The arm of the conductor, with a ticket in hand, can be seen in the background.
 The "Dixie Cup" hat of a United States Navy Sailor and the hair of his partner can be seen in the seat behind the couple.

 Popular-art historian Christopher Finch found the painting to be a good example of Rockwell's matured style and compared the painting to a Henri Cartier-Bresson photo.

+The painting has been in the permanent collection of the Memorial Art Gallery in Rochester, New York since 1974.

 The pencil sketch for this painting is in the personal collection of George Lucas and was included in fellow filmmaker Steven Spielberg's and his 2010 show at the Smithsonian American Art Museum.